 Since 1993 thirteen different women have held the singles title, with only Anna Smashnova taking it twice, once in 2005 against Catalina Castano and once in 2006 against Spain's Lourdes Dominguez.
 Gisela Dulko took the title in 2007, against Sorana Cirstea and last year the tournament was won by Alize Cornet.
 In the doubles, 2007 saw Agnes Szavay and Vladimira Uhlifova defeating Martina Muller and Gabriela Navroatilova, while last year Alize Cornet once again shone, winning the doubles final alongside Janette Husarova, against Vanessa Henke and Ioana Raluca Olaru.
 To watch this tournament get your membership at the banners on this page and you'll have access to our exclusive members area.
 Don't miss the 2009 Budapest Tennis Grand Prix.

-Tags: WTA Tour, Budapest Live, Sara Errani, Ksenia Pervak, streaming tennis, Klara Zakopalova, watch live Tennis, Budapest, Roberta Vinci, Anabel Medina Garrigues, Alberta Brianti, Agnes Szavay, Serena Williams, Venus Williams, Jelena Jankovic, WTA Budapest, Anna Smashnova
+Tags: Hungarian Ladies Open, Timea Babos, Lucie Safarova, Julia Goerges, Budapest, Sara Errani, WTA Tour, Budapest Live, Ksenia Pervak, streaming tennis, Klara Zakopalova, Watch Live Tennis, Roberta Vinci, Anabel Medina Garrigues, Alberta Brianti, Agnes Szavay, Serena Williams, Venus Williams, Jelena Jankovic, WTA Budapest, Anna Smashnova

 WTA Tour » Budapest Live